 Single-coated dogs can have their coat shaved from time to time, but it should not be shaved completely.
 The best way to do this is by clipping their hair!
 You should keep it short, but not too short, as it can have negative implications on your dog’s overall health!

 If you happen to inadvertently shave your single-coated dog completely, then you must avoid direct sun-exposure and nighttime coolness altogether!
 By all means, keep your dog in optimal temperatures until hair starts growing back!

 There is also a group of dogs whose hair does not shed and change throughout the year – their hair continues to grow past the shedding point!
 It may grow long and therefore tangle or matt, which gives you a good reason to brush and clip from time to time!

-Although, you may still find a few hair falling out of their coats, it is still only a very small amount when compared to shedding!
-And this group includes: Poodles, Bichon Frise, Toy Poodle, Maltese, Labradoodle, among others!
+Although you may still find a few hairs falling out of their coats, it is still only a very small amount when compared to shedding!
+And this group includes Poodles, Bichon Frise, Toy Poodle, Maltese, Labradoodle, among others!

 Making the Right Choice

 The best way to take care of your dog’s coat is by committing to regular brushing, at least once a week.
 This will save you a lot of trouble!
 And it will also prevent your dog’s coat from getting matted and tangled – which you would really not want to happen!

 How to Do Grooming on Your Own?